fluencelabs/cli/README.md

 ```
 You can edit it if you want to deploy on specific network, specific peerId, specific number of times or if you want to override service configuration

+3. Run `fluence service new ./src/services/newService` to generate new service template.
+You will be asked if you want to add the service to `fluence.yaml` - say yes.
+4. Run `fluence service repl newService` to get service into the repl
-3. Run `fluence deploy` to deploy the application you described in `fluence.yaml`.
+5. Run `fluence deploy` to deploy the application you described in `fluence.yaml`.
+Services written in rust will be automatically built before deployment.
 User-level secret key from `~/.fluence/secrets.yaml` will be used to deploy each service (can be overridden using `-k` flag).
 You can also add project-level secret key to your project `.fluence/secrets.yaml` manually (key-pair management coming soon)

-4. Write some aqua in `src/aqua/main.aqua`.
+6. Write some aqua in `src/aqua/main.aqua`.
 Example `src/aqua/main.aqua`:
 ```aqua
 module Main